Vikash-Kumar-984/SQL-Query/README.md

 ---

-> 📄 **Copyright © 2025 Vikash Kumar**
+📄 **Copyright © 2025 Vikash Kumar**
-> This content is licensed for educational and personal use only.
+> NOTE: This content is licensed for educational and personal use only.
 Redistribution without permission is prohibited.